GNS-Science/nshm-2010/README.md

 * The background source/distributed seismicity model has been corrected.
 This was a relatively simple fix regarding application of floor level values.
 Additionally, the area of the Auckland/Northland distributed seismicity zone has been expanded from that published in Stirling et al. (2012).
 (correction made by M Gerstenberger)

 * Four fault sources in the Wellington region have conditional probabilities of rupture.
 They are OhariuC, OhariuS, WellWHV, and WairarapNich.
-The provided model is the 50-year model; recurrence intervals would differ for a 100-year model time frame.
+The occurrence rates differ for the 1-year, 50-year and 100-year models.

 * Corrected occurrence rates (1/recurrence interval) for subduction interface sources for the Hikurangi and Fiordland subduction zones.
 These values were previously only determined by apportioning slip rate by event frequency, which was insufficient.
 The corrected rates use the single event displacement in addition to slip rate.
   (corrections made by G H McVerry, E R Abbott, T Goded; Jan 2018, Oct 2018, May 2019)